-One of my dark, secret musical confessions is that I don't particularly like George Harrison's album All Things Must Pass.
-There are some great songs on it no doubt, but as a whole I find it overlong, tedious, and just a bit boring.
+One of my dark, secret musical confessions is that I don’t particularly like George Harrison’s album All Things Must Pass.
+There are some great songs on it no doubt, but as a whole, I find it overlong, tedious, and just a bit boring.
 I know that it is a critical darling of an album.
-I know that it is Harrison's triumph over the Beatles who kept his songwriting talents down to one or two songs an album, but I really wish he'd had some of their editing talents there.
-That being confessed George was a Beatle and for that I love him.
-For the songs he did write with the Beatles and for his guitar talents and much much more I adore The Quiet One.
+I know that it is Harrison’s triumph over the Beatles who kept his songwriting talents down to one or two songs an album, but I really wish he’d had some of their editing talents there.
+That being confessed, George was a Beatle, and for that, I love him.
+For the songs he wrote with the Beatles and for his guitar talents and much, much more, I adore the Quiet One.

 Jeremiah Jonson (Blu-ray): Sydney Pollock’s tale of a lonely mountain man gets the high-definition treatment.
 Extras include audio commentary by Pollack, writer John Milius, and actor Robert Redford plus a short feature and the trailer.